Lucchese crime family: Current leadership

 On November 13, 2025, Lucchese family member Joseph "Little Joe" Perna along with thirteen others were indicted for running a multimillion New Jersey-based bookmaking and sports gambling network.
 Those charged alongside Joseph M. Perna, included his two sons Joseph R. Perna, and Anthony M. Perna, his stepson Frank Zito, his nephews Dominic Perna and Michael Cetta, his wife Kimberly Zito and his ex-wife Rosanna Magno among others.
-The network's illegal gambling profits between 2022 to 2024 was approximately $2 million.
+The network's illegal gambling profits between 2022 and 2024 was approximately $2 million.
 Among the athletes who participated in Perna's sports gambling ring were former Rutgers University wrestlers Michael Cetta, who was previously an NCAA state champion for New Jersey, and Nicholas Raimo.